 The College evaluation of your application will be sent to Fulbright separately by our office.

 • Applying from a Distance: Fulbright requires enrolled students to submit applications to the campus Fulbright Program Advisor by the campus deadline.
 If you are unable to be present in person for an interview during this period, you may still submit an application.
 Zoom interviews and feedback will be provided.

 • Alumni Applications: Fulbright expects enrolled students to submit applications via the campus Fulbright Program Advisor and campus deadline.
-Lewis & Clark graduates who are no longer enrolled during Fall 2020 may participate in the campus review process (submit application to Lewis & Clark by campus deadline), thus benefiting from the feedback, revision, and evaluation process.
-Graduates may also choose to apply at-large (submit application directly to Fulbright by their deadline), but will forego the aforementioned benefits.
+Lewis & Clark graduates who are no longer enrolled during Fall 2023 may participate in the campus review process (submit application to Lewis & Clark by campus deadline), thus benefiting from the feedback, revision, and evaluation process.

 Seniors and recent graduates are invited to apply.
 In some countries, applicants must have sufficient proficiency in the written and spoken language of the host country to communicate with the people and to carry out the proposed study.
 Applicants for the Fulbright U.S. Student Program must be U.S. citizens at the time of application.
 Non-U.S. citizens may be eligible for the Fulbright Foreign Student Program.

 Contact for any questions: